CBID2/TMP-group-docs-assignment/group2-docs/docs/tutorials/advanced/2d-array.md

 ---
 lang: en-US
 title: "2D Array"
-description: "This page will guide you on how to install openmadness"
+description: "Learn how to work with 2D arrays in OpenMadness"
 ---

 # 2D Arrays

-Openmadness simplifies complex 2D array operations with an intuitive, chainable API.
-This guide provides a comprehensive breakdown of core concepts, key features, advanced use cases, and best practices for working with 2D arrays in Openmadness.
+OpenMadness simplifies complex 2D array operations with an intuitive, chainable API.
+This guide provides a comprehensive breakdown of core concepts, key features, advanced use cases, and best practices for working with 2D arrays in OpenMadness.

 ## 2D Array Structure

-A 2D array in Openmadness is a nested array where each element is a row.
+A 2D array in OpenMadness is a nested array where each element is a row.
 Example:

 ```js